shreyagupta98/MochiGaDaisukiFinal/ProjectDocument.md

 *Procedural Terrain* - The background of the game consists of procedurally-generated terrain that is produced with Perlin noise.
 This terrain can be modified by the game at run-time via a call to its script methods.
 The intent is to allow the player to modify the terrain.
 This system is based on the component design pattern and the procedural content generation portions of the course.
 [The PCG terrain generation script](https://github.com/dr-jam/CameraControlExercise/blob/513b927e87fc686fe627bf7d4ff6ff841cf34e9f/Obscura/Assets/Scripts/TerrainGenerator.cs#L6).

 You should replay any **bold text** with your relevant information.
 Liberally use the template when necessary and appropriate.

+ **MOST OF OUR GAME CAME FROM STELLAR STUDIOS! [https://www.youtube.com/watch?v=nnxZVU0qe5I&list=PLGSox0FgA5B7mApF1vhbspLj5NpzKedU6] We followed all of his tutorials and essentially went through each script and video to generate the game we have currently.
+Because of the "simplicity of a visual novel," many of our roles ended up blending in with each other as well as all of us contributing to different parts of the game.
+For example, our script required work from all of us.
+In order for us to understand how commands are separated, we all had to go through the script video and watch how the game script is essentially written out.
+There are plenty more examples we can list but this is a general disclaimer that all of our grades should be combined instead of being separated into different roles.**

 ## User Interface